Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Consistency of matter coupling

 On the other hand, the case of fermionic matter fields needs a separate treatment as the matter action is written in terms of the tetrad rather than the metric itself.
 The authors of Ref.~\cite{Takahashi:2022ctx} developed the transformation law for the tetrad to show that the consistency of fermionic matter coupling requires an additional condition~$\tilde{F}_3=0$~\cite{Takahashi:2022ctx}.

-Here, it should be emphasized that all these results were obtained in the unitary gauge.
-Away from the unitary gauge, there would be an apparent Ostrogradsky mode.
-It could be true that such an apparent Ostrogradsky ghost is harmless because it would be a nonpropagating ``shadowy mode'' that satisfies a three-dimensional elliptic differential equation on a spacelike hypersurface, leading to a configuration completely determined by boundary conditions.
+Here, it should be emphasized that all these results were obtained in the unitary gauge, and hence the scalar field was assumed to have a timelike gradient.
+Away from the unitary gauge, apparently there would be an Ostrogradsky mode, but this mode could be harmless because it would be a nonpropagating ``shadowy mode'' that satisfies a three-dimensional elliptic differential equation on a spacelike hypersurface, leading to a configuration completely determined by boundary conditions.
 (See Refs.~\cite{DeFelice:2018ewo,DeFelice:2021hps,DeFelice:2022xvq} for a more detailed discussion in the context of U-DHOST theories.)
-Having said that, we need a careful treatment for the shadowy mode, and hence theories without the shadowy mode are still of primary interest to us.
-By removing the Ostrogradsky mode in any gauge, one may safely consider, for example, static stars and black holes dressed with a static scalar field.
-In what follows, we investigate the consistency of matter coupling away from the unitary gauge and derive degeneracy conditions without either Ostrogradsky or shadowy mode.
+Having said that, by removing the Ostrogradsky mode in any gauge, one may safely consider, for example, static stars and black holes dressed with a static scalar field.
+Also, we need a careful treatment for the shadowy mode, and hence theories without the shadowy mode are still of primary interest to us.
+In what follows, we investigate the consistency of matter coupling away from the unitary gauge and derive degeneracy conditions without any extra mode.